excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT-RECIPES.md

 ### Securing a Web Service endpoint

+#### Overview
 [Spring Security](https://projects.spring.io/spring-security/) is implemented within this API to control access to any area of the app.
-There are a number of authentication methods available for Spring Security, but regardless of which one is used, Spring Security will hand off authorization to the custom Spring Security extension `/src/main/voyage/security/PermissionBasedUserDetailsService.groovy`.
-The PermissionBasedUserDetailsService receives the authenticated User and does a look up on the Permissions assigned to the Roles associated with the User (Users -> Roles -> Permissions).
-Permissions are then assigned to web services or any other area of the app that must be restricted.
+Spring Security has a two primary concepts: Authentication, Authorization.
+Authentication is the act of recognizing a User, usually from a username and password.
+Authorization is the act of validating the permissions available to the user within the applicaiton.

+Securing a web service endpoint within a Controller relates to Authorization.
+By the time Spring Security allows for the Controller method to be invoked, the developer can assume that there already exists a User object within the [SpringSecurityContext](http://docs.spring.io/spring-security/site/docs/3.0.x/reference/technical-overview.html).

+The stock Spring Security implementation comes with [Role-based Authorization](http://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html), which assigns User's to roles and Roles are hardcoded into the source code to control access.
+The default Role based security pattern is not extensible without making source code changes.
+If a new role needs to be introduced, for example 'Manager 2', then developers must go into every area of the application, add the new role to the source code, and go through the entire deployment process to production.
+In some enterprise environments, this can be many weeks/months before the role can be accessible to the user.
+Because of this limitation, Voyage extends Spring Security and provides it's own `UserDetailsService` implemention (`/src/main/voyage/security/PermissionBasedUserDetailsService.groovy`) which introduces the concept of Permissions.
+Users have Roles, and Roles have Permissions.
+Permissions are hardcoded into the source code with names that are specific to that source code class or method.
+There shouldn't be a need to ever rename a permission once it's added to the source code, but Roles can change out permissions at any time by updating the role_permission relationship in the database.

 #### Secure Web Services
 Secure SpringMVC Controller methods using the [@PreAuthorize Spring Security Annotation](http://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html).
 There are other annotations that can be used, but they will not be discussed in this section (ie @PreAuthorize, @PreFilter, @PostAuthorize and @PostFilter).